yunjunz/2022-Geolocation/README.md

 + try the Sentinel-1 asc track 149 data on Chile (ascending on low geomagnetic latitude with strong iono) from Liang et al. (2019, TGRS).

++ abs iono delay in meter and TECU

++ abs tropo delay in dry and wet

++